 And you’d love to partition it.

 You want a part of your WD Element drive you can use for your own Mac’s documents.
 And maybe another section for the kid’s Windows PC games and stuff.
 Then you could share files.

 Without worrying about getting a virus from their PC’s.
 And without them seeing what’s stored on the partition you have for your Mac.

 Or you may be thinking of having a partition for your Mac’s music library.
-And have the rest of your WD Elements drive for a Time Machine backup.
+And have the rest of your WD hard drive for a Time Machine backup.